cesco345/DrugDesign/README.md

 ## Project Overview

-Over the course of 14 chapters, we have explored various aspects of QSAR modeling and its application to neurological disease research, particularly focusing on BACE1 inhibitors for Alzheimer's disease.
+Over the course of 14 chapters, we have explored various aspects of machine learning, data science and how we can apply them to neurological disease research, particularly focusing on BACE1 inhibitors for Alzheimer's disease.
 Key topics covered include:

 1. Data retrieval and preparation from ChEMBL
 2. Compound filtering based on Lipinski's rule of five